 - PHYS 1007 - Introductory Physics II or PHYS 1207 - Physics for the Life Sciences II

-+ electives (6 cr) (3 cr of foundation science* and 3 cr of Humanities or Social Science** are recommended)
++ electives (6 cr) (3 cr of foundation science* and 3 cr of Arts** are recommended)

 * A foundation science is a course in biology, chemistry, computer programming, mathematics, physics or statistics at the first year level or higher (remedial secondary school level or transitional courses will not be accepted for credit).
 Introductory biology is recommended.

-** ENVI 1507 - Introduction to Environmental Studies is recommended as a social science elective.
+** ENVI 1507 - Introduction to Environmental Studies is recommended as an Arts elective.

 - GEOL 2006 - Field Geology I